 Mapping Challenges for Multi-Material Recycling Across the Recovery System

-- No standard design for multi-material films
+- No standard design

 - Risk of food contamination makes retail ready collection less likely